-These programs have been included within the Committees' background paper on California economic development programs, not because the Legislature has budgetary or oversight responsibilities, but rather because CalPERS and CalSTRS are market makers.
+These programs have been included within the Catalogue, because increasing access to private investment dollars is a very smart economic development strategy for the state.
 To the extent that pubic policy makers can better understand how these large institutional investors make investment decisions, the better California can assist communities and businesses become investment ready and beneficiaries of private investment.
-Chart #42 compares several targeted initiatives related to the California economy:
+Chart #30 compares several targeted initiatives related to the California economy:

-Chart #42 - Targeted Initiatives Related to the California Economy California Investments Investments in Emerging Green Investments estments Domestic Markets CalPERS 11.7% \$27 billion CalSTRS 12.4% \$17.6 billion 1.6% \$2.3 billion
+Chart #30 - Targeted Initiatives Related to the California Economy California Investments Investments in Emerging Domestic Markets Green Investments CalPERS \$26.8 billion (10.8% of total portfolio) \$1 billion in targeted EDM investments \$700 million in public and private equities CalSTRS \$17.6 billion (12.4% of total portfolio) \$2.3 billion in total portfolio analysis \$510 million in public and private equities